keptn-sandbox/generic-executor-service/README.md

 -- configuration.change.py    <-- executed for configuration.change for all services unless file exists on stage or service level
 ```

-The *generic-executor-service* will first execute those files with the name all.events.sh and all.events.http.
-This gives you the ability to specify one set of action that should be executed for every Keptn event.
+The *generic-executor-service* will first execute those files with the specific Keptn event name, e.g: `configuration.change.sh` or `configuration.change.py`.
+After that it will execute those with the name `all.events.sh` and `all.events.http` if they exist in the repo.
+This gives you the ability to specify one set of action that should be executed for every Keptn event (exception here are the action.triggered events - see more information below!).
 Good news is that you can also specify these files on a stage or project level.
 If the *generic-executor-service* doesnt find a file on service level it looks at stage level and then on project.
 The first that is found will be executed!

-After that the *generic-executor-service* will look for a file called KEPTN-EVENT.sh or KEPTN-EVENT.http where KEPTN-EVENT can be one of the following values corresponding to the Keptn events
+Here is the list of all event prefixes that you can use for your script names:
 ```
 -- configuration.change.*
 -- deployment.finished.*